alistairmatthews/sccode/readme.md

   - Use buses to tie 'em together
   - patch includes patterns for instruments
   - midi pedal bindings for the loop
-  - midi pedal bindings for the stomp boxes and instruments are saved with the effect/instrument, not the patch!
+  - midi pedal bindings for the stomp boxes and instruments are saved with the patch!

 Each instrument, effects, loop, and control object should be a class so it can be re-used in more than one patch.